-Juan Figuereo (Chair), V. James Marino, Amy McPherson and Edward Rosenfeld 11 MEETINGS IN 2018
+Juan Figuereo (Chairman), V. James Marino, Amy McPherson and Edward Rosenfeld Eleven meetings in 2018

 The Audit & Risk Management Committee is directly responsible for the appointment, compensation, and oversight of the work of the outside auditing firm.
 In addition, the Audit & Risk Management Committee helps the Board fulfill its oversight functions relating to the quality and integrity of our financial reports by: